 Today we're sharing a preview from the book that reveals a glimpse into the history of Cooke Aquaculture and how industrial salmon farming emerged in Canada.
 A global industry earning billions in profits from their self appointed 'duty' of feeding the world and, while bringing jobs to coastal communities.

 No one has personally profited from and promoted the benefits of salmon farming more than Glenn Cooke.
 He turned a small family operation in New Brunswick's Blacks Harbour into the worlds' largest independent salmon farming company.
 Today a multi-national corporation with over 9,000 employees around the globe they continue to market themselves as a family business.
 Don't let that fool you.
 Its marketing aimed to distract you from the fact that - theirs are not the small local owner-operated family fish farms that Atlantic Canadian's have historically known.
-That's just what they want you to believe.
-Glenn Cooke and his 'family' have never been to your bay, or know that there's a coveted beach, lobster nursery or historical landmark exactly where they intend to dump their industrial feedlots.
+That's what they want you to believe.
+Chances are Glenn Cooke and his 'family' have never been to your bay, or know that there's a coveted beach, lobster nursery or historical landmark exactly where they intend to dump their industrial feedlots.
 And when they do, THEY DON"T CARE, they're just here for the dirt cheap leases with family-discount like prices.

 "No one has personally profited from and promoted the benefits of salmon farming more than Glenn Cooke."

 To Glenn Cooke, Cooke Aquaculture is a family owned business, but what that actually means is its a privately owned and privately operated business, private being the operative word - and thats the way he intends to keep it.
-Glenn Cooke has no responsibility to shareholders nor is required to make public disclosures or undergo the level of audits that are publicly traded company's must do.
+Glenn Cooke has no responsibility to shareholders nor is required to make public disclosures or undergo the level of audits that publicly traded company's must do.

 In 1989 Cooke Aquaculture began a buying spree and bought 12 salmon farming competitors in Atlantic Canada over the next 15 years, and in 2005 became the dominant salmon farmer in North America when it bought Weston owned Heritage Salmon (of Loblaws) with farms in NB, BC and Maine.
 Cooke's aggressive growth mirrored the consolidation happening globally, but with one difference.
 As the only independent business of the Big Fish dominating this industry Cookes are the only operators without shareholders.
 Their pace of growth is unmatched in the seafood sector.
 It also hasn't been without costly set-backs, which begs the question - who was backing their spree of aquisitions?
 Being that they're privately operated, one can only guess.